 - You Can Only Add 2,000 Locations to Your Map

-It’s extremely likely that you will not need over 2,000 locations when planning your road trip.
-And if you do, you can make separate maps, possibly split up by days or weeks, to get around this limitation.
+Likely, you will not need over 2,000 locations when planning your road trip.
+And if you do, you can make separate maps, possibly divided by days or weeks, to get around this limitation.

 - You Can Only Add 10 Layers to Your Map

 Layers are ways to categorize your location points.
-When using Google My Maps, you can only have 10 layers per map.
+When using Google My Maps, you can only have ten layers per map.

 - Planned Routes Can Not Be Accessed for Driving Directions on Google Maps